python/cpython/Doc/library/statistics.rst

 .. function:: pvariance(data, mu=None)

-   Return the population variance of *data*, a non-empty iterable of real-valued numbers.
+   Return the population variance of *data*, a non-empty sequence or iterator of real-valued numbers.
 Variance, or second moment about the mean, is a measure of the variability (spread or dispersion) of data.
 A large variance indicates that the data is spread out; a small variance indicates it is clustered closely around the mean.

    If the optional second argument *mu* is given, it is typically the mean of the *data*.
 It can also be used to compute the second moment around a